 - Web analytics provides some understanding of customer behaviour, but it is often limited to a single/few channels only, and typically there is no way to connect the online and offline customer information for comprehensive customer understanding.
 In addition, using customer understanding to provide a personalised experience cannot be achieved by web analytics tools alone.

 Does this raises the question of where in the modern data and marketing technology landscape should customer data reside?
 But first, we must answer the question ‘for what should you use customer understanding?’

 - Actionable understanding of your customers: at its heart, a CDP system centralises customer data from all sources and then makes this data available to other systems for marketing campaigns, customer service, decision making and all customer experience initiatives.
 And most importantly, the customer data is based on business use cases and designed to be actionable.

-- Understanding both identified and unidentified customers: while your CRM can provide some understanding of identified customers, the online channels such as web shops, other own sites and social media require being personal to customers who we cannot identify.
+- Understanding both identified and unidentified customers: while your CRM can understand identified customers, the online channels such as web shops, other own sites and social media require being personal to customers whom we cannot identify.